trussworks/Engineering-Playbook/docs/appeng/adrs/0006-web-development-framework-preference.md

 - `+` Uses Javascript, which is commonly taught in bootcamp programs
 - `+` Flexibility in how applications are structured (not opinionated).
 - `+` Mature framework that's been around since 2010.
-- `+` Can use typescript with this framework, allowing us to keep with [ADR 0001](https://playbook.truss.dev/docs/appeng/adrs/use-typescript)
+- `+` Can use typescript with this framework, allowing us to keep with [ADR 0001](https://playbook.truss.dev/docs/appeng/adrs/use-typescript).

 #### Cons

 - `-` Not opinionated, this lack of structure can make it more difficult to keep team(s) on the same page around specific practices and approaches.
-- `-` Middleware(s) can grow to become unwiedly
 - `-` Minimialist framework, so lacking in some batteries included features, leaving projects to choose other tools to add on with it.
 - `-` If we're abdiding by prior ADRs it would mean using Typescript, which may have some learning curve for folks coming in without that background.